kwonus/Quelle/Quelle-AVX.md

 "Jesus answered" [1 2 3]  >> my-file.output  //  *this would would export the first three matching phrases* // >> indicates that the results should be appended

-format=html ; "Jesus answered" [1 2 3]  > my-file.html ! // *export the first three matching phrases as html*
+format=html ; "Jesus answered" [1 2 3]  @> my-file.html // *export the first three matching phrases as html*

-The trailing exclamation point allows existing file to be overwritten
+The @> allows existing file to be overwritten.
+Quelle will not overwrite an existing file with > syntax.
+The @> is required to force an overwrite.

 ### VIII.
 Program Help